kintohub/kintohub/docs/anatomy/anatomy-settings.md

 This is an irreversible action and your service will be shutdown immediately.

-1. Follow the instructions above on getting to the **Settings** tab and then click `Delete Service`
+1. Follow the instructions above on getting to the **Settings** tab and then click **Delete Service**
 2. Type in the service name in the prompt and again click `Delete`

 ## Suspend a service

-This is another feature coming soon where we will turn off your service, but not delete its resources and history.
+This is a feature that is coming soon!
+Hang tight.
+It will allow you to turn off your service, but not delete its configuration and history.

-While your service is **Suspended** it will cost you nothing.
+While your service is suspended, billing will be paused.

 ## Public & Private Access Settings